prsh9/kubectl-dashboard/docs/README.md

-# Kube Dashboard
+# KubeCtl Dashboard
-Desktop Client for Kubernetes
+Desktop Client for Kubernetes for developers

-Monitor your kubernetes setup and perform actions right from a single window easily
+Monitor your kubernetes setup and perform actions right from a single window, easily.

 ### Features :
 - Monitor the running pods
 - Get pod details like Pod IP, number of containers running, etc
 - View logs of pod containers
+.. many more coming soon

 ## Pod Info
 - Get Pod Info like Status, IP, Ready Containers